p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 2. Create your own fork of the code
 3. Do the changes in your fork
 4. Testing your changes
+    1. If your feature adds to or modifies features in TaterLib's API, please create a corresponding JUnit test if possible (some things can only be tested in a game environment)
+    2. If your feature adds an event/platform-reliant feature, or mod interaction:
         * Pick two mod loaders that apply (e.g. don't test on Bukkit-based software if your addition is client-side)
         * Test your changes on each Major minecraft version that apply to your changes (e.g. don't test below 1.15 if your code only interacts with bees)
 5. If you're satisfied with your changes, submit a pull request
     * Be sure you have followed the code style for the project